jessepav/libgdx-wiki-old/Importing-Blender-models-in-LibGDX.md

 When using the Blender FBX exporter, you might receive a RrSs warning when converting the FBX file.
 This is due to the Blender FBX exporter wrongfully exporting the transformations.
 The fbx-conv utility will correct this and you can safely ignore the warning.

 ### Maximum vertices
 A model (g3dj or g3db file) can contain multiple meshes.
 These meshes are indexed.
 The indices used by libGDX are `short` values.
 Java's maximum `short` value is 32,767.
 In other words: you practically can't use more than 32767 vertices within a single mesh.
-Therefor you should make sure that your meshes never exceeds this limitation.
+Therefore you should make sure that your meshes never exceeds this limitation.

 By default, `fbx-conv` warns you when you try to convert a mesh that contains more than 32767 _indices_.
 While this doesn't have to mean that it will also result in more than 32767 _vertices_, it is a good indication that your mesh it is too ["high-poly"](http://en.wikipedia.org/wiki/Low_poly) and might cause issues.
 In this case you should consider lowering the polygon count or splitting the mesh into multiple parts.